On the Peril of (Even a Little) Nonstationarity in Satisficing Regret Minimization: Conclusion

 \section{Conclusion}

 This paper studies satisficing regret in nonstationary bandits.
-Our results reveal a sharp contrast with the stationary realizable setting: once the reward process is allowed to change at unknown times, constant satisficing regret is no longer achievable in general.
+Our results reveal a sharp contrast with the stationary realizable setting: under nonstationarity, even a single change in the environment is enough to make \(T\)-independent satisficing regret unattainable in general.
 In particular, in the realizable piecewise-stationary setting with \(L\) stationary segments, we show that the optimal regret scales as \(\Theta(L\log T)\) whenever \(L\ge 2\).

-Our lower bounds are based on a new post-interaction-reference framework, which strictly extends interactive Fano methods from stationary bandits to nonstationary settings.
+Our lower bounds are based on a new post-interaction reference framework, together with a conditional Fano argument, that strictly extends the interactive Fano methods from stationary bandits to the nonstationary setting.

-We also show that constant satisficing regret can still be recovered under additional structural assumptions.
-An important direction for future work is to characterize more precisely which structural conditions are sufficient, and which are necessary, for constant satisficing regret under nonstationarity.

-\ACKNOWLEDGMENT{Q. Xie and Y. Zhang are supported in part by National Science Foundation (NSF) grants CNS-1955997 and EPCN-2339794 and EPCN-2432546.}
+We also show that \(T\)-independent satisficing regret remains achievable under additional structural assumptions.
+Important directions for future work include characterizing necessary and sufficient conditions for such constant regret under nonstationarity and studying whether one can design a single algorithm that adaptively achieves the optimal rate in both the general and special regimes. \ACKNOWLEDGMENT{Q. Xie and Y. Zhang are supported in part by National Science Foundation (NSF) grants CNS-1955997 and EPCN-2339794 and EPCN-2432546.}